The

 You can follow a "trail"

 through the rain forest.
-Click the small photo (right above).
+Click the small photo to the right.

 Exotic Rainforest Collection